Ferroin/scripts/windows/registry/README.md

 from an administrative powershell session).
 It can also interfere with multi-boot setups involving OS'es that don't support it (which is everything except the above mentioned Windows versions).

+## disable-one-drive.reg
+This will prevent OneDrive from being show in the File Explorer side-pane.
+To actually uninstall OneDrive, check uninstall-onedrive.ps1 from the next directory up.

 ## rtc-is-utc.reg
 This makes Windows treat the hardware RTC as if it's set to UTC instead